GothenburgBitFactory/tw.org/content/docs/urgency.md

 Now this is not going to be a complete and accurate representation of urgency for many reasons, primarily because each of us has different criteria when judging the importance of a task.
 But it will *approximate* urgency, and that is the goal.

-There are many other real-life examples of algorithms that are used to approximate qualities: the Apgar Score that assesses the health of newborns, Google\'s Page Rank that measures the importance of a web link, or credit ratings.
+There are many other real-life examples of algorithms that are used to approximate qualities: the Apgar Score that assesses the health of newborns, Google's Page Rank that measures the importance of a web link, or credit ratings.
 These examples all approximate, but cannot perfectly represent, a complex concept.

 Taskwarrior uses a polynomial expression to calculate urgency.